AmadeusGB/Decoded/2023 Polkadot Decoded Deeper Network Deck Architecture  & Content & Design.md

 *Design Layout:*

-1. The top section of the slide should have the title and subtitle centered.
+1. The slide background should be clean and modern.
+2. The title and subtitle should be at the top, centered, in bold fonts.
-2. Below the title, there should be a large graphic of a diverse group of people connected through a network, symbolizing the global community.
+3. Below the title, place a group of diverse people icons interconnected, representing the community.
-3. On the left side, include bullet points for the speaker's talking points.
-4. On the right side, include icons representing different community engagement activities (e.g., social media, forums, events).
-5. The bottom section should have a spotlight on a success story, with a brief description and a quote from a community member.
+4. Arrows should emanate from the group of people, pointing outward to symbolize the driving force.
+5. Below the visuals, display the key features in a horizontal layout with icons and brief descriptions for each feature.
+6. At the bottom, include a quote "The community is not just a part of the network; it is the network." in an elegant font.

 *Presentation Effect:*

-This slide should evoke a sense of unity and collective power.
-The graphic of the diverse group of people should be vibrant and dynamic, symbolizing the global and diverse nature of the Deeper Network community.
-The speaker should use an inspiring and appreciative tone, emphasizing the invaluable contributions of the community.
-The community engagement icons should be interactive, possibly with hover-over effects that provide more information.
-The success story spotlight should be personal and relatable, with a real quote from a community member.
-The audience should leave this slide feeling inspired and understanding the critical role that community plays in the Web3 ecosystem and Deeper Network’s mission.
+1. The group of people icons should be colorful and diverse, representing a global community.
+2. The arrows emanating from the community should appear dynamically, symbolizing the driving force.
+3. The key features section should be visually engaging, with simple icons and keywords.
+Each feature should appear one by one as the speaker discusses them.
+4. The quote at the bottom should appear with a fade-in effect to emphasize the importance of the community in Web3.
+5. The speaker should use a laser pointer or similar tool to guide the audience through the elements of the slide.
+6. The transition to this slide should be dynamic, with the community visuals being the focal point.

+*Additional Information:*

+This slide serves to highlight the importance of the community in driving the development and adoption of Web3.
+The design and layout should be vibrant and energetic, reflecting the dynamism and diversity of the community.
+The speaker should engage the audience by explaining how Deeper Network empowers and engages the community to be an active part of the decentralized web.
+The visuals should be symbolic and representative of the concepts being discussed.

 ## Slide 9: Navigating the Future: Deeper Network’s Vision and Roadmap

 - Title: Navigating the Future: Deeper Network’s Vision and Roadmap
+- Subtitle: Charting the Course for a Decentralized, Secure, and Empowered Internet
+- Visuals: A dynamic roadmap graphic with milestones and a compass symbolizing navigation.
+- Key Features: Infrastructure Expansion, DeFi Ecosystem Development, Decentralized Advertising, Decentralized Video Content Platform, Integration of EVM onto Deeper Chain.
-- Subtitle: Pioneering the Next Era of the Internet
+- Quote: "Empowering real users of the Internet to build the future of Web 3.0."
-- Visuals: Futuristic imagery, roadmap timeline, vision statement.
-- Bullet Points:
-    - Deeper Network’s Vision
-    - Upcoming Developments
-    - Long-term Goals

 *Content and Speaker's Note:*